 At Hammond Trotter, we specialise only in Road Traffic Law.
 Being found guilty of a driving offence can have devastating repercussions for an individual and their family and we provide the best possible representation and achieve excellent, proven results on behalf of you, our much valued clients.

-If you are accused of a road traffic offence you would usually receive notification and/or summons in the post.
-If you have been charged with a drink related driving offence you may have been charged with driving or attempting to drive after consuming so much alcohol that the proportion of it in your breath, blood or urine exceeded the prescribed limit under section 5 of the Road Traffic Act 1988.
+If you are accused of a road traffic offence you would usually receive a notification and/or summons in the post.
+If you have been charged with a drink related driving offence you may have been charged with driving, or attempting to drive after consuming so much alcohol that the proportion of it in your breath, blood or urine exceeded the prescribed limit under section 5 of the Road Traffic Act 1988.

 Usually you would have then been released without being interviewed.

 Undoubtedly however, there are circumstances you may find yourself in that necessitate a police interview and at this point it is absolutely vital that you receive expert legal advice and representation at the police station.

 The information that you do or do not provide during your interview can make a huge difference to the outcome of your case.